 More Home Help for Earache During Pregnancy

-Here are some more tips for helping earache without medication:
+Here are some more tips for helping earaches without medication:

 - Warm olive oil: Warm a few drops and put it into your ear using an ear dropper.
-I have not tried this because I was a bit worried about putting something into my ear when it was so sore, but a lot of people seem to use it with positive effect.
-An important note: You should not use olive oil if your eardrum has burst.
+I have not tried this because I was a bit worried about putting something into my ear when it was so sore, but a lot of people seem to use it with a positive effect.

 More Home Remedies for Earache

 There are lots of home remedies for earache.
 I haven't tried any others as many of them involved putting olive oil or other substances such as garlic in your ear.

 I didn't really want to put anything in my ear and to be honest, didn't have the energy to try any other remedies so I can't recommend any.